NWinocur/nomination_predictor/README.md

 ## Contributing

+### Code formatting and type checking

+This project uses Ruff and MyPy for code formatting and type checking.

 ### Notebook Naming Convention

-This project borrows from https://cookiecutter-data-science.drivendata.org/using-the-template/ a consistent naming pattern for Jupyter notebooks to maintain organization and clarity:
+This project borrows from <https://cookiecutter-data-science.drivendata.org/using-the-template/> a consistent naming pattern for Jupyter notebooks to maintain organization and clarity:

 ```
 <PHASE>.<SEQUENCE>-<INITIALS>-<DESCRIPTION>.ipynb